kcelia/Reminder/Data_Gouvernance.md

   Stewardshi's application/ Module d'Intendance establishes the responsabilities `> Stewardship > 'Name Community' > Responsabilities > Role...`

- 1. Create Business Terms
-  a. `> Create > Suggested > Business Term `
-   - In 'Name Glossary
-   - Add 'Term1', 'Term2'...
-    Remarque: Si les termes commérciaux existent déja dans un fichier Excel, l'importer `> Import my assets > Find file` `> Overview > Characteristic > ... // Add synonym or ...`
-  b.
-Approval for each created BR
-  `Traceability > Diagram // To see the relations`
-   `> Workflows > Approval // Depends on the assigned responsability `

-   Business Terms are case sensitive and can be characterized with acronyms.

 1. Add technical metadata to the catalog (the structure of a schema)
   ```bash